 - Rain wear

 A few extender pieces can greatly expand the power of the capsule.
-Each piece performs at least two functions or extends the temperature range of the main capsule.
+The extender pieces add to the temperature range of the basic wardrobe – either for hot weather (tankini) or cool weather (leggings, sweater vest).
+Each piece performs at least two functions within the capsule.
 Please limit these or you will no longer be traveling light.
 For this capsule the extender pieces consist of:

 - A swim tankini that alternates as a cami under a sweater (or as a spare bra when doing laundry)